 A mother brings her 4 year old son into your office for headaches occurring for the past month which are getting worse.
 In the beginning, he would complain of headaches during the daytime but these would resolve after several hours and he would run out and play.
 During the past several days, he has been complaining of worsening headache, sometimes waking him from sleep in the early morning, occurring almost every day.
 These recent headaches have been associated with vomiting and he has been clumsier on the playground.
 There has been no history of trauma, fever, respiratory symptoms, or visual problems.

-PMH is unremarkable.
+Past medical history is unremarkable.
 His growth and development have been normal.

 Family history is significant for migraines in his mother and other relatives.

 Exam: VS T 37.0, P 80, R 20, BP 120/80, Weight 17 kg, Height 105 cm, HC 50 cm (all in the 50th percentile).
 He is a healthy appearing, alert boy in no distress.
 No unusual odors are present.
 No rashes or neurocutaneous stigmata are visible.
 His head is normocephalic and atraumatic.
 No dysmorphic features are seen.
 TMs are clear.
 Throat is normal.
 Lungs, heart, and abdomen are all normal.
-There are no sacral dimples on his back.
+There is no sacral dimple on his back.

 Neurologic exam: Pupils are equal and reactive to light.
 Extraocular movement is impaired on lateral gazing of the left eye.
 The rest of his EOMs are intact.
 Horizontal nystagmus is exaggerated towards the left, no vertical or rotatory nystagmus is present.
 Funduscopic examination reveals papilledema without retinal hemorrhages.
-Visual acuity is 20/20 for both eyes.
+Visual acuity is 20/30 for both eyes.
 No facial asymmetry noted when smiling or closing his eyes.
-Hearing tested with tuning fork is equal on both sides.
+Hearing testing with tuning fork is equal on both sides.
 His gag reflex is intact.
 He is able to shrug his shoulders and turn his head in both directions.
 His tongue is midline.
 His biceps, triceps, deltoids, knee flexors and extensors strength are 5+/5.
 He is not able to do finger to nose testing.
 Dysdiadochokinesia is present.
 He has a stumbling gait.
 His temperature sensation is intact.
 He is able to discriminate coins, paper clips, and rubber bands.
 His deep tendon reflexes are +2/4.
 No clonus present.
 He has a negative Babinski.

 The history is significant for signs of increased intracranial pressure with headache and vomiting.
 You wonder about cerebellar dysfunction because of his clumsiness.
 The physical examination confirms this with papilledema and cerebellar signs with dysdiadochokinesia.
 You determine that the lesion probably originates from the cerebellum and may be on the left side because of the left eye paresis on lateral gaze and exaggerated horizontal nystagmus to the left.
 Putting all of this information together, especially remembering that four year olds normally do not complain of headaches and the additional fact that the headaches are severe enough to wake him at night, makes you suspect that this child has a tumor in his cerebellum.
 An MRI of his brain demonstrates acute hydrocephalus and a cerebellar astrocytoma.